I am Chris Carmona, a doctoral researcher in Statistical Machine Learning at the University of Oxford, advised by Prof. Geoff Nicholls.

-Recently, I have been working on two main topics: 1) Partially Modular Inference (PMI), a Bayesian method to learn from multiple sources of information under difficult conditions, such as model misspecification and copious missing data; and 2) Probabilistic models for dynamic relational data, with applications to large datasets of financial transactions.
+Recently, I have been working on two main lines of research: 1) Semi-Modular Inference (SMI), a Bayesian method to learn from multiple sources of information under difficult conditions, such as model misspecification and copious missing data; and 2) Probabilistic models for dynamic relational data, with applications to large datasets of financial transactions.

 I hold a master degree in Applied Statistics from UC Berkeley, and have also been lecturer at the National University of Mexico in subjects on Statistical Learning and Actuarial Modelling.